DivineOmega/uxdm/docs/destinations/JSONFilesDestination.md

 ## Creating

 To create a new JSON files destination, you must provide it with the file path of the directory you wish the JSON files to be created in.
-The JSON files will be named `1.json`, `2.json`, `3.json`, etc. Any existing JSON files in the specified directory that match this format will be overwritten.
+The JSON files will be named `1.json`, `2.json`, `3.json`, and so on.
+Any existing JSON files in the specified directory that match this format will be overwritten.

 The following example creates a JSON files destination object, using a subdirectory called `users` in the same directory.